tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

     reactor.run()
 ```

 The key thing to note about this file is we first define our `GameFactory` class, which is a subclass of Autobahn Twisted's `WebSocketServerFactory`.
-I want to tell this factory that its job is to build game server protocol instances, so I set `self.protocol` accordinly in the constructor.
+I want to tell this factory that its job is to build game server protocol instances, so I set `self.protocol` accordingly in the constructor.

 I also wanted all protocols to process packets from their queue 20 times per second, so I create a looping call to fire the `tick` function every twentieth of a second (which, in turn, tells all protocols to fire their own `tick` function and process all their packets).